EmberGamingStudios/Murder-Drones-Fan-Games/README.md

 # Murder Drones Fan Games
 This is a directory of Murder Drones fan games that helps users find games to play.

+## Whitelist
+Games that are considered safe to play

 ### Free and Open Source Games
 These games' source code is publicly available.
 Players and developers can freely inspect, modify, and redistribute it under the specified license.